MicroWebStacks/astro-big-doc/README.md

 Live demo : https://microwebstacks.github.io/astro-big-doc/

 Astro Theme for big documentation websites.
+A pure standard Markdown renderer with zero config.

 Hierarchical pages menu from files structure and table of content, Markdown rendered as CMS with Astro components for panzoom, 3D, links, interactive tables, diagrams from code, VSCode like highlighter.

 Enhances native markdown '.md' files with Astro components, enables parsing of content from a configurable directory in the file system, and allows relative assets paths usage.